desec-io/draft-dukhovni-resolver-agility/draft-dukhovni-resolver-agility.md

 resistance to downgrades of zones signed via a supported algorithm to "Insecure".

-One or more algorithms with which a zone is signed may not be supported by a given validating resolver, and when none are supported, absent local policy requiring the zone to be signed, the resolver MUST consider the zone "Insecure" (see Section 4.3 of [@!RFC4035]).
+One or more algorithms (signaled via the respective DS record set) with which a zone is signed may not be supported by a given validating resolver, and when none are supported, absent local policy requiring the zone to be signed, the resolver MUST consider the zone "Insecure" (see Section 4.3 of [@!RFC4035]).
 When, as explained in (#algorithm-agility)